 Minors and business bank accounts

 Are you under 18 and running a business?
-If you want to open a business bank account, ask your bank what is possible.
-When working with minors, some banks need a parent or guardian to sign their approval.
-The parent or guardian is therefore also liable.
-Or a bank can ask for a limited legal capacity (handlichting) that gives you the powers of an adult entrepreneur when it comes to your business.
+If you want to open a business bank account, ask an expert for help.
+Compare the available options with different banks. .
+Some banks need a parent or guardian to sign their approval.
+In this case, the parent or guardian is also liable.

-Some banks do not let minors open a business bank account.
+Or you can apply for a limited legal capacity (handlichting), which gives you the powers of an adult entrepreneur when it comes to your business.
+Some banks do not allow minors to open a business bank account.
 A solution can be to open a second private account.
-If you do business together with one of your parents/guardians, for example in a general partnership, then opening a business account is usually no problem.
+Are you conducting business together with one of your parents or guardians?
+For example, in a general partnership.
+Then opening a business account is usually not a problem.

-As a foreign entrepreneur with a company in the Netherlands, you need a bank account.
-This can be a Dutch bank account, although it is not mandatory.
-You can open a business bank account in the Netherlands with valid proof of identity and an extract from the KVK’s Business Register.
+Foreign entrepreneurs with a company in the Netherlands may open a bank account, but it is not mandatory.
 Each bank has its own approval policy.
 Banks check the applicants and can ask questions about the purpose and use of your business account.
 They can also ask where your invested capital comes from and who are the main stakeholders in your business.

-Do you want to get your business finances in good order?
-In the Book of Finance for entrepreneurs, you can learn more about money matters, including finding financing, administration and taxes.
+In the Book of Finance for entrepreneurs, you can learn more about money matters.
 For example, a liquidity budget gives you financial insight into your company’s cash flows.
 View your income and expenses per month or per quarter.
 This also provides an overview on an annual basis.
 A well-organised bank account is essential for this purpose.